Indicia-Team/support_files/Elasticsearch/README.md

 #### Prepare the lookup for location data

-* Open the queries/prepare-locations-lookup.sql file in pgAdmin, connecting to an Indicia database that has the UKSI dataset loaded.
+* Open the queries/prepare-locations-lookup.sql file in pgAdmin, connecting to the database being imported into Elasticsearch.
 * Search and replace <indexed_location_type_ids> with a comma separated list of location type IDs that are indexed.
 * Repeat the steps described above to save a file called locations.yml in your